There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Arthur Fleck (Joaquin Phoenix) is a struggling clown in Gotham.
 He lives with his mother in a small apartment in an especially rough part of town.
 He also suffers from a rare mental disorder, which causes him to laugh randomly and uncontrollably, and it is completely disconnected and independent from how he is feeling.
 Arthur works as a party clown, and he takes various jobs.
 Sometimes he is performing for kids, while other times he is spinning signs, advertising for local businesses.

 The job does not pay much, but it is all he has.
 His life is not easy, and now he is going through an especially rough patch, even by his standards.
 He runs into problems at work, he runs into problems with his medication, and he even loses faith in his idol, the host of Gotham's late night show, Murray Franklin (Robert De Niro).
 Arthur has always been an outcast, and he has always been forgotten and overlooked by society, but this recent string of events is about to send him down a very dark path in which he will not be so easily ignored.

 The Disorder & The Dancing (-2pts)

 Murray Franklin & Gotham (+6pts)

 Pro: Joker (+8pts)

-This was a really strong character story about the iconic comic book villain, Joker.
+This was a really strong character story about the iconic comic book villain, the Joker.
 I will get into what I liked so much about Joaquin Phoenix's performance later in this review, as that deserves its own section.
-For now, however, I just want to talk about Joker's character arc.
+For now, I just want to talk about the Joker's character arc.
 He started off in a bad place mentally, and as the story progressed, his mental state only became worse.